AppsDJ/CV/README.md

 #### 'The Finals' Achievements:

-* **Final Project: <a href="">JabbyChat</a> - _a WhatsApp-like chat application_** <br>
+* **Final Project: <a href="">JabbyChat</a>** <br>
-A highly scalable messaging/chat application using the XMPP protocol and ejabberd server with both an IOS and a web client enabling chat with on-the-fly translation between several languages.<br>
+A highly scalable WhatsApp-like messaging/chat application using the XMPP protocol and ejabberd server, with both an IOS and a web client enabling chat with on-the-fly translation between several languages.<br>
 **Highlights**: Research, learning of new tech (XMPP, ejabberd, Swift/XCode, XMPPFramework, APIs) and implementation of both clients achieved in just under two weeks through an excellent team effort.
 Other tech used: Javascript, jQuery, Bootstrap, CSS 3 and HTML 5, and GIMP / Inkscape for graphics. <br>
 **Praises** (Roy @ Makers): "Your team has set the bar very high for the future cohorts".<br>
 **Personal**: First week I was involved in Research and small parts of IOS implementation, second week focused on web client with jQuery and all the web and graphic design.